Modak is Lord Ganesha’s favorite sweet! Read here the recipe to prepare traditional Fried Sweet Coconut Dumplings from Maharashtra – Modak.

 Things to know about Modak Recipe

 Every year, Indians celebrate the grand Ganesh Chaturthi festival.
 This festival signifies the arrival of Lord Ganesha to the earth.
 The celebrations are no less than a carnival.
-No Ganesh Chaturthi festival is complete without the delicious Modak.
+No Ganesh Chaturthi festival is complete without this delicious dessert.

 Tasteful Indian Traditional Fried Sweet Coconut Dumplings from Maharashtra.
 Authentic Recipe of Modak.